Joe-BN/Nvim/README.md

 + Lualine (Nvim status line)
 + Telescope (fuzzy finder)

+The font however depends on the one set on your system.
+It must ba a type of Nerd font, they usually look cool and have icons butilt into them.
+Check out [NerdFonts](https://www.nerdfonts.com/) and download and configure your nerdfont of choice.
+If you dont know how to, check out [how to sutup nerd fonts](https://youtu.be/LJ7CEhnS0OM).

 (All configured with easy to use keybindings, which you can change as you please)

 For those new to this: